UAB-Extsy/xtsy-token-contract/README.md

 ## Security Features

-### Access Control
+### Decentralization

-- Only contract owner can mint additional tokens
-- Ownership can be transferred or renounced
+- No owner functions - contract is fully decentralized after deployment
-- All privileged functions are protected by `onlyOwner` modifier
+- All tokens are distributed at deployment according to tokenomics
+- No additional minting possible after deployment
+- Immutable allocation addresses stored as constants

 ### Supply Management

 - Hard cap of 500 million tokens enforced at contract level
 - Tokens can be burned but never created beyond cap
-- Minting automatically checks against remaining supply
 - All tokens are distributed at deployment according to tokenomics
+- Supply cap enforced using OpenZeppelin's ERC20Capped

 ### Input Validation

-- Zero address validation for minting
+- Zero address validation for all allocation addresses during deployment
 - Custom error messages for better debugging
 - OpenZeppelin's battle-tested burnable implementation